Introduction

 Connection:

-Output ≤ 3kW shall be connected as star (Y) for 400VOutput > 3kW shall be connected as delta
+Output ≤ 3kW shall be connected as star (Y) for 400V

 Prescribed use of Branco standard motors according to IEC 60034-5: The standard motors are provided with degree of IP55 protection and can be used in a dusty and damp environment, as for indoor and protected outdoor installation, climate group MODERATE (temperature of coolant -20°C to +40°C) is to be used suitably.